Youth Leadership

 Following these powerful workshops, the students will spend several immersive days in Maasai and Kikuyu communities and farms, meeting the people, and learning more about them through dialogue but also through joyful moments of singing and dancing.

+Then, in perhaps the highlight of the week, your students will meet and interact with a community of Kikuyu grandmothers, the traditional bedrock of Kenyan society.
 Supporting their families by raising pigs and chickens, the grandmas will demonstrate these skills and the work that goes into running a successful farm.
 Students can help the grandmas with their chores as they pose questions and learn about Kenyan society, family dynamics, and perhaps reflect on their families back home and their own grandmas.

 Rounding out their days of community involvement, your students will shift roles and perspectives as they take on the responsibilities of temporary caregivers for younger children.
 Donning aprons at a nutrition center, they will help prepare meals for children three to twelve, as well as helping to feed the youngest.